opensafely/documentation/docs/getting-started/tutorial/check-the-automated-tests-pass/index.md

-Your repository is automatically configured with tests to verify the project is runnable, each time you push.
+Your repository is automatically configured with tests to verify the project is runnable.
+These tests run each time you push.

 Now that you have published the changes from your codespace to your GitHub repository, we can see if these tests pass.